gpzlx1/gsampler-artifact-evaluation/figure7/README.md

 # Introduction

-The guide is to help users to reproduce figure7 in the paper.
-We need to build three systems firstly and then use `testbench.sh` to generate figure7.
+This guide aims to help users reproduce Figure 7 from the paper.
+To achieve this, three systems need to be built first, followed by using `testbench.sh` to generate Figure 7.

-# Build GunRock, SkyWalker and PyG
+# Build GunRock, SkyWalker, and PyG

-In `figure7` directory, run command below to clone baseline code for building：
+In the `figure7` directory, execute the following command to clone the baseline code for building:

 ```shell
 git submodule update --init --recursive